top of page

 Television

-The Human and Planetary Health Group at Harvard Graduate School of Design conducts research to enhance the health of buildings for both occupants and the ecosystem.
+The Livable Spaces Lab at MIT conducts research to enhance the health of buildings for both occupants and the ecosystem.

 Television